 Cookery school was a year where I learnt the true art of pastry.
 Quiches lined with buttery shortcrust, proudly freestanding hot water crust pork pies, summer tarts edged with towering layers of rough puff, afternoons spent stretching homemade filo across entire tables – we did it all.
 For the majority of the year we also did everything by hand, the true Leiths way, in order to get a proper feel for the doughs we worked with.
 Since I finished Leiths and went to Cambridge, the proportion of my time spent perfecting pastry in this way has sadly largely declined.
-A situation that needed to be rectified immediately!
+A situation that needed to be rectified immediately – with this frangipane tart!

 I didn’t start making this until about 6pm one evening, which made me think visions of eating freshly baked frangipane for dinner that evening might be overly ambitious.
 However, this came together in a cinch.
 As much as I enjoy occasionally labouring over the perfect crisp-bottomed quiche, it was joyous not to have any blind baking involved in this recipe.
 The jam, frangipane and fruit are all layered on the raw pastry and everything all baked together at once.
 You can pop it in the oven and forget all about it until the timer beeps 40 minutes later, with no baking beans in sight.
 The perfect way to get back into pastry making.
 When raw, the frangipane layer seemed perilously thin but it puffs up perfectly in the oven so do not fear!
 You can vary the flavours to suit seasonality and the jam you have to hand – the combinations are endless.
 I based my tart on this Mary Berry recipe (who better to use to avoid a soggy bottom?) with a few adaptations: I snuck a layer of jam in between the pastry and frangipane, used fresh apricots and skipped the icing layer as the jam gave that extra hit of sweetness instead.
 Enjoy!